jruels/auto-infra/labs/ansible/index.md

 `hosts`: host tells Ansible to run the tasks on the host host
 `become: true` makes all your tasks run as sudo
 `- name:` is basically a comment, describing what the task does
-`yum` :` specifies the module we want to use
+`apt` :` specifies the module we want to use
-`name:` is an argument to the yum module, that specifies the name of the package to install.
+`name:` is an argument to the apt module, that specifies the name of the package to install.
 To see all arguments for a specific module, allowed values, and other details, you can use the CLI documentation that is included with Ansible:

 ```
-ansible-doc yum
+ansible-doc apt
 ```

 To close the documentation, enter q in the terminal.